Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Appendix 4: Rigorous justification of Argument 1

 is justified in the sense that

-There are 2 $\approx$ signs that we have to consider.
-The first is between lines 2 and 3 and arises because we are approximating the hyperbolic cylinder between $a$ and $b$ with an ordinary cylinder of radius $\epsilon$.
+\end{theorem} {\bf Proof}\\ There are 2 $\approx$ signs that we have to consider.
+The~first is in line 3 and arises because we are approximating the hyperbolic cylinder of radius $\epsilon$ between $a$ and $b$ with an ordinary cylinder of radius $\epsilon$.
 We will show that the error is of order greater than $\epsilon^3$.
-Let $\Gamma$ be the aforementioned hyperbolic cylinder.
+Let $\Gamma=\Gamma(a,b,\epsilon)$ be the aforementioned hyperbolic cylinder.
 Then